 How is ShelterBox helping?

-18,800 people in Türkiye and Syria are receiving ShelterBox aid
+ShelterBox is supporting 18,800 people in Türkiye and Syria with aid

 Getting aid into Türkiye and Syria is complicated and it can be time-consuming.
 But we are used to working in challenging environments and we are determined to overcome every hurdle.
 We will work with local authorities, partners, and Rotary, to make sure people affected by the earthquakes get the aid they need.